omarabdallah751-stack/Sumo_Love_Story/README.md

 ---
 ## Mechanical Design Summary

-The robot features a rigid **octagonal chassis** constructed from a **20 × 20 mm T-slot aluminum frame**, reinforced with **steel panels** to provide high structural strength, durability, and impact resistance during Sumo competitions.
+The robot features a rigid **octagonal chassis** constructed from a **20 20 T slot aluminum frame**, reinforced with **steel panels** to provide high structural strength, durability, and impact resistance during Sumo competitions.

 Its combat system combines both offensive and defensive mechanisms.
 A **front servo-actuated blade** delivers rapid attacking motions, while **two fixed side attack blades** increase the likelihood of making contact with opponents from multiple directions.
 For additional protection, a **rear electric defense module** helps shield the robot from attacks approaching from behind.